Graduate Employee Teaching Support

 This guide identifies six principles that can help you lead your course in times of heightened complexity in the world outside your classroom.

-Writing a Teaching Philosophy Statement – October 29, 3pm, Zoom
+Writing a Teaching Philosophy Statement – January 23, Noon-1pm, Zoom

 A Teaching Philosophy Statement is a common application material when applying for faculty positions at a whole range of institutions.
-Join us to learn about their details and important tips for writing statements that will appeal to hiring committees.
+Join us to learn about their details and useful guidance for writing statements that will appeal to hiring committees.

 GE Teaching Awards